-At the moment, there is no cure for dementia, but some people may be prescribed medication.
-These medications do not stop the progression of dementia, but they may reduce the symptoms.
-However, some people find that they make no difference, or that the side effects are intolerable.
+Sometimes, medications may be prescribed for a person with dementia.
+They do not stop the progression of dementia, but they may reduce the symptoms.
+However, they are not suitable for all types of dementia.
+Some people find that they make no difference, or that the side effects are intolerable.

-There are currently four main medications that are used for dementia: donepezil, galantamine, memantine and rivastigmine.
+The four main medications that are used for dementia are donepezil, galantamine, memantine and rivastigmine.
 These are usually used for Alzheimer's disease, but are sometimes prescribed for people with mixed dementia, dementia with Lewy bodies and Parkinson's disease dementia.
-They are not suitable for people with frontotemporal dementia as they can make the symptoms worse.